Fairmount, Fort Worth, TX Homes for Sale

 - Public Transportation: Fort Worth also has a robust public transportation system with the Trinity Metro Rail providing affordably priced trail and bus fares to specific destinations within the city.
 Dallas Area Rapid Transit also serves Fort Worth and allows you to get to Dallas and 12 surrounding towns.

-- Flying: Fort Worth provides easy access to the Dallas-Fort Worth International Airport, providing several daily flights in and out of the city.
-This bustling transportation hub is more significant than Manhattan and serves more than 260 destinations worldwide.
+- Flying: Fort Worth provides easy access to the Dallas-Fort Worth International Airport, providing daily flights in and out of the city.
+This bustling transportation hub is the second-busiest in the US and serves more than 260 destinations worldwide.

 If you're considering the move to Fort Worth, embracing the vibrant job market will be no issue.
 Job opportunities present bustling industrial and business jobs.